wangru25/HERMES/README.md

 ## Examples
-There are several examples projects in the [examples](https://github.com/wangru25/HERMES/tree/main/examples).
+There are several examples of projects in the [examples](https://github.com/wangru25/HERMES/tree/main/examples).
 ### How to run
 ```bash
 ./Snapshot InputData Filtration Num P Complex